-Multi cookers are excellent for preparing mashed potatoes.
-A multi cooker will have your potatoes ready for mashing easily and effectively as opposed to the traditional boiling approach.
+Surprising Instant Pot Hacks are excellent for preparing mashed potatoes.
+A multi-cooker will have your potatoes ready for mashing easily and effectively as opposed to the traditional boiling approach.
 It is also better as the potatoes preserve most of their nutritive contents as well as flavor.

-Beans are very popular meal for preparation in the multi cooker.
+The Beans are a very popular meal for preparation in the multicooker.
 They take a long time to get ready and always have to be soaked beforehand often overnight.
-With a multi cooker, you can have your dry beans ready in very little time.
-They also hold their flavor better when cooked with a multi cooker.
+With a multi-cooker, you can have your dry beans ready in very little time.
+They also hold their flavor better when cooked with a multi-cooker.

-Fish fillets cook very fast in a multi cooker therefore saving your time.
-It is advisable to keep the fish of the base of the multi cooker and instead use the steam to cook the salmon.
+Fish fillets cook very fast in a multi cooker, therefore, saving you time.
+It is advisable to keep the fish at the base of the multi-cooker and instead use the steam to cook the salmon.
 Most of the salmon fillets are not yet ready steamed this way but are safe to consume.
-They need a little “adjustments” for presentation at the table.
+They need a few “adjustments” for the presentation at the table.

-Chilli is a spice that really brightens up your taste buds.
-With traditional boiling, you may lose the strong pepper flavor and for this reason therefore, a multi cooker is a good choice for preparation of meals with pepper flavoring.
-In the best case scenarios, just imagine ribs flavored with pepper and barbecue sauce that have meat falling right off the bone.
+A Chilli is spice that really brightens up your taste buds.
+With traditional boiling, you may lose the strong pepper flavor and for this reason, therefore, a multi cooker is a good choice for the preparation of meals with pepper flavoring.
+In the best-case scenarios, just imagine ribs flavored with pepper and barbecue sauce that has meat falling right off the bone.
 Yummy, right?
-Get yourself a multi cooker and start living the above fantasy.
+Get yourself a multi-cooker and start living the above fantasy.